 Renegotiate the Iran Deal

 Promise: Trump was highly critical of the U.S. deal with Iran to stop nuclear proliferation, saying, in September 2015, “I will renegotiate with Iran.”
+In March 2016, he told AIPAC, “My number-one priority is to dismantle the disastrous deal with Iran.”
 He has not indicated how he would change the deal, but he also vowed to prevent Iran from acquiring nuclear weapons.